Will-J-Gale/TREXAI/README.md

 1. **TREXAI Python**

    Contains python code to play Google's dino game
+   Weights trained in the JavaScript program were copied into this program

 2. **TREXAI JavaScript**

    Contains JavaScript code that trained the "neuroevolution" algorithm